ccoutant/dwarf-locations/013-generalize-address-spaces.md

 > spaces that are local to a lane, a current lane may be required to
 > identify the instance of the address space that a memory operation
 > refers to.
 >
-> *Address spaces are most generally used when the addressing is
-> distinct from the default address space and the value is not
-> sufficient for the consumer to unambigiously identify the location
-> of the object.
-They are often used when the memory has some
-> contextual locality.
-For example, every compute unit within a GPU
-> may have its own local storage.
-A consumer may need to refer the
-> current thread or lane to identify which instance of the address
-> space to refer to.*

-> Address spaces are not guaranteed to be independent of one another;
-> for example, one address space might provide an alternate addressing
-> scheme for the same memory as another address space.
->
 > Address space identifiers are also used by the DWARF
 > operations `DW_OP_mem` (see Section 3.7), `DW_OP_aspace_bregx` (see